sunitparekh/sunitblog/data/sunitblog/posts/test-structure.md

 ---
 tags: [software-development, tdd]
 title: Test structure
-publish_datetime: 2014-05-19T00:00:07.0Z
+publish_datetime: 2014-05-19T00:01:07.0Z
-description: Always on every project, this question comes up.
-What kind of test we should write?
+description: Always on every project question comes up, What kind of test we should write?
 What is the right level?
 How much?
 ---

-Always on every project, this question comes up.
-What kind of test we should write?
+Always on every project question comes up, What kind of test we should write?
 What is the right level?
 How much?

 ### My guideline for automated tests?